sanjok100/Adaptive-anomaly-detection-using-AI-ML-in-5G-IOT/README.md

    -NumPy

 -----How to Run-----
-  -Upload dataset (Combined.csv) to Google Drive.
+  -Upload dataset (Combined.csv) to Google Drive: The dataset is not included in the repository due to size limitations.
+Please download the 5G-NIDD dataset and place Combined.csv inside your Google Drive before     running the notebook. 'https://www.kaggle.com/datasets/humera11/5g-nidd-dataset'
   -Open notebook in Google Colab.

-Mount Drive.
+  -Mount Drive.

-Run all cells sequentially.
+  -Run all cells sequentially.

+------Expected Output------
+The notebook will output:
+-Best hyperparameters from GridSearch -Cross-validation accuracy
+-Adaptive test accuracy
+-Classification report
+-Confusion matrices (normalized and raw)